Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Alberta Wells Dataset

 Our dataset attempts to maximize the amount of data available for learning by including a mixture of active and suspended wells alongside abandoned wells.
 These types of wells appear overall similar in satellite imagery.
 In contrast to abandoned wells, ``suspended'' refers to wells that have merely paused operations temporarily, though this designation can be inaccurate, and some wells are classified as suspended for long enough that they are truly abandoned.
 Active wells are those that are currently in operation.

 To simulate real-world conditions, we ensure a varied density of wells per image, as highlighted in Figure \ref{fig:figure1}.
 We also include satellite imagery patches with no wells present from areas nearby to areas with wells, ensuring no overlap between the samples.
 This balanced dataset maintains an equal distribution of well and non-well images.
-Table \ref{tab:table1} details the total sample count in each dataset split, alongside the number of well and non-well patches.
+Table \ref{tab:table1} details the total sample count in each dataset split.